Code Quality Metrics: Is Your Code Any Good?

 Beyond Code Quality: Monitoring Software Quality

-Code quality has a known impact on higher quality software.
-It’s not enough to measure code quality—it’s essential to understand and actually measure your software quality, and see if it is improving as a result of higher code quality.
+Well written programming has a known impact on higher quality software.
+It’s not enough to measure code — it’s essential to understand and actually measure your software quality, and see if it is improving as a result of higher code quality.

 Existing software testing tools do not provide a holistic picture of software quality.
 Most teams know their unit test coverage, but have much less visibility over the coverage and quality of their integration and acceptance tests.